By Mike Martin

 3) Retirement Plan

-GuideStone Financial Resources to help provide guidance in retirement benefits.
-A church that is actively contributing to cooperative program and to a minister’s annuity, can receive matching funds from both the convention and GuideStone.
+A minister must be more proactive in preparing for their future.
+We have partnered with GuideStone Financial Resources to help provide guidance in retirement benefits.
+A church actively contributing to the Cooperative Program and a minister’s annuity can receive matching funds from both the convention and GuideStone.
 If you need any resources on this, please feel free to contact GuideStone or the convention offices.
 In addition to the annuity, GuideStone can work with individual churches to set up a 403(b) plan for payroll deductions so a minister can tax defer his income.

 4) Accountable Reimbursement Plans